 As part of our business strategy, we have in the past and expect to continue to make investments in and/or acquire complementary companies, services, products, technologies, or talent.
-Since 2019, we have completed eleven acquisitions, including our acquisition of ZecOps in November 2022.
-Our ability as an organization to acquire and integrate other companies, services, or technologies in a successful manner is not guaranteed.
+We have completed several acquisitions in recent years, including our acquisition of dataJAR in July 2023.
+We have also invested in certain privately held companies through our Jamf Ventures fund.
+Our ability as an organization to acquire and integrate or invest in other companies, services, or technologies in a successful manner is not guaranteed.

 In the future, we may not be able to find suitable acquisition or investment candidates, and we may not be able to complete such acquisitions or investments on favorable terms, if at all.
 If we do complete acquisitions or investments, we may not ultimately strengthen our competitive position or ability to achieve our business objectives, and any acquisitions or investments we announce or complete could be viewed negatively by our customers or investors.
 In addition, if we are unsuccessful at integrating existing and future acquisitions, or the technologies and personnel associated with such acquisitions, into our company, the revenue and operating results of the combined company could be adversely affected.
 Any integration process may require significant time and resources, and we may not be able to manage the process successfully.
 We may not successfully evaluate or utilize the acquired technology or personnel, or accurately forecast the financial impact of an acquisition transaction, causing unanticipated write-offs or accounting charges.
+We may acquire development stage companies that are not yet profitable, and that require continued investment, which could adversely affect our results of operations and liquidity, thereby reducing our cash available for other corporate purposes.
 Additionally, integrations could take longer than expected, or if we move too quickly in trying to integrate an acquisition, strategic investment, partnership, or other alliance, we may fail to achieve the desired efficiencies.